Key points of this post:

 - “vision for the marketplace, a digitally connected experience, where membership is a true differentiator”

 Starbucks has been a non-tech pioneer in learning from Google, Apple, Amazon and the rest of the SaaS industry.
 What did it learn?
 First of all, as pointed out in “Subscribed” by Tien Tzuo, it’s the ID.
 They all have Dashboards that let them see what their customers are doing, so they can make smarter decisions around where to allocate resources and which new services to spin up – in Starbucks case, maybe it’s how many drink rewards “stars” to give out, or where to open a new store.

 The Gmail team has the dashboard, Netflix has it, …, Nike and Starbucks are doing the same.
+Glo by British American Tobacco as well.
 Who’s the next: Coke, L’Oréal, Nestlé?

-Nike, Starbucks, Adobe and Microsoft have understood how the secret formula today is to follow a set of go-to-market mantras pioneered by the SaaS industry in the last 20+ years.
+Nike, Starbucks, Adobe, Microsoft and many others have understood how the secret formula today is to follow a set of go-to-market mantras pioneered by the SaaS industry in the last 20+ years.

-Companies taking over the world in some of the biggest industries are SaaS companies: Netflix, Linkedin, Uber, Spotify and Amazon, just to name a few.
-Not all of them run subscriptions with a regular fee like Netflix or Spotify though.
+Companies taking over the world in some of the biggest industries are SaaS companies: Netflix, Linkedin, Spotify and Amazon, just to name a few.

 You do not sell a Product, You sell an Experience.

-The winners today understand that the competition is not on product and marketing.
+The winners today understand that the competition is not on product, branding and marketing.